wp-plugins/vegas-fullscreen-background-slider/readme.txt

 You can see a working demo at <a href="http://demo.jamesdbruner.com/">http://demo.jamesdbruner.com/</a>

-Now there are a couple different parameters you can.
+Now there are a couple different parameters you can use.
 Here's a list of ALL of them:

 id  --  the id of the specific vegas slider you want to pull from